 Snow chains are generally used less in the UK than elsewhere in Europe due to our general lack of snow and the policy of gritting and clearing major roadways.
-It’s the quieter, more remote roads where snow chains could come in handy, as they must only be fitted and used where the road surface is covered by a layer of compacted snow or ice.
+It’s the quieter, more remote roads where snow chains could come in handy, because they must only be fitted where the road surface is covered by a layer of compacted snow or ice.

 The scope for using snow chains in the UK is therefore limited to more rural areas, often at higher altitudes, where thick blankets of snow cause big problems for people trying to get around.

-If you fit snow chains to your car, remove them once you reach a clear or gritted road – leaving them on can cause damage to the car and the road.
-This could mean you’ll be fitting and removing the snow chains several times throughout a journey, but it’s essential to lower the risk of damage.
+If you fit snow chains to your car, you must remove them once you reach a clear or gritted road.
+If you leave them on, this can damage the car and the road.
+This could mean you’ll be fitting and removing the snow chains several times throughout a journey, but this extra effort is essential to lower the risk of damage.

 This makes snow chains a less convenient solution than winter tyres in most instances but if you do decide that you need snow chains, it also means that you should know how to fit and remove them easily.
 Don’t leave it until the day of travel to learn how to fit them!

-It’s important to check your car can be fitted with snow chains too.
-Cars with lower profile tyres may not be suitable for use with snow chains, as they add to the width and diameter of the tyre.
-This means the chains are at risk of being in contact with bodywork, suspension or brakes – so make sure your wheels are compatible by seeking advice from an expert.
+It’s important to check that your car can be fitted with snow chains, too.
+Cars with lower-profile tyres may not be suitable for use with snow chains, because they add to the overall width and diameter of the tyre.
+This means the chains are at risk of being in contact with bodywork, suspension or brakes – you can make sure that your wheels are compatible by seeking advice from an expert.

 If your car isn’t suitable for use with snow chains, a spare set of wheels and tyres (possibly winter tyres) will be required for use in the winter months.